A SUMMARYThe true story of the nutty Universe, crazy planet Earth, chaotic evolution and lucky old You!

 Chapter four: COMPETITION

 You and your family of flagellates team up with a sheet of cells and together you become the next big thing: multicellular life.
-The sheet rolls into a tube; your flagella become oars on the outside and villi on the inside.
+The sheet rolls into a tube; the flagella on the inside waft lunch along the tube, and those on the outside swim you towards supper.
 You are now an eating machine.
 Your new name is Worm.

 Chapter five: COOPERATION